DA0-DA0/dao-contracts/contracts/proposal/dao-proposal-single/README.md

 Early execute (`bool`) is a flag used to indicate whether the vetoer can execute the proposals before the timelock period is expired.
-The proposals still need to be passed and in the `Timelock` state in order for this to be possible.
+The proposals still need to be passed and in the `VetoTimelock` state in order for this to be possible.

 ### `veto_before_passed`